IN THE BEGINNING IT WAS FAST, NOT SLOW

 THE TURNING POINT

 Sometime in early 2017, while in Prague our 7th country on a 1 month tour, I (Donna) got really sick.
-It knocked me down hard because I was RUN DOWN from the manic traveling.
+It knocked me down hard because I was just so tired and my body run down, from all the manic traveling.
 If you told us about “Slow Travel” then we would have laughed at you.

-When you treat your body well with decent sleep and decent food, mostly SLEEP, then you stay healthy.
+When you treat your body well with decent sleep and decent food, you will stay healthy.
 But, we were getting up at 7am–hopping on buses, going on tours…trying to squeeze as much in as possible.

 PUTTING THE BREAKS ON MANIC SIGHTSEEING